Emmotes/ic_spoilers/docs/laurana.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Wield the Dragonlance** (Guess)
-> Laurana gains the Hunter role and Dragon and Monstrosity enemies become her favored foes.
-All Champions deal 400% more damage against Dragon and/or Monstrosity enemies for each Hunter Champion in the formation, stacking multiplicatively.
-Additionally, Champions with the Hunter role also count as Laurana's Soldiers.
+> Laurana gains the Hunter role.
+Dragons and Monstrosities become her favored foes, allowing Champions to deal 400% more damage against them for each Hunter in the formation, stacking multiplicatively.
+Hunters also count as Laurana's Soldiers.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>